 Ultimately, a personal loan makes financial sense if you truly need to borrow the funds and there’s a loan with reasonable terms available to you.
 Assuming you make timely monthly payments, the loan will also help improve your payment history and possibly boost your credit score.

 That said, you should explore other funding options if the loan offers you’ve received come with exorbitant interest rates or repayment periods that make the loan payments unaffordable.
 It’s not worth stretching your budget thin to afford the monthly payments.
 Furthermore, you could do more harm than good if you default on the loan, as you’ll likely damage your credit rating.

 It helps if you improve your credit score before applying for a personal loan.
 Doing so could open the door to loan options with more competitive terms and lower borrowing costs.
 Plus, you could save a bundle in interest, depending on how much you can boost your credit score.

 To boost your score, there are three key steps you should take.

 - Make timely payments.
 Payment history accounts for 35 percent of your FICO credit score.
 So be sure to pay your bills on time and get current on any past-due accounts.

 - Pay down debt balances.
 Your credit utilization rate, or the amount of revolving credit in use, makes up 30 percent of your FICO credit score.
 If possible, aim for a rate of 30 percent to give yourself the best chance at a strong credit score.

 - Don’t close old accounts.
 Credit age is another important factor in the FICO equation.
-It accounts for 15 percent, and old credit accounts in good standing help this figure even if the cards are idle.
+It accounts for 15 percent, and old credit accounts in good standing help this figure even if you only use the card for minimal expenses.